samehBF/iot-hands-on/README.md

 ## Step 3: Build the pipeline

-This part focus on explaining how we use MQTT and simple REST service to build the data pipeline.
+This part focus on explaining how we use MQTT and AWS IoT to build the data pipeline.

 ### MQTT

-// TODO for data relaying

-### Data persistence

-// TODO for data persisting

-### REST API

-// TODO for data polling
+// TODO publish data to MQTT broker

-### WebSocket
+### AWS IoT

-// TODO for data pushing
+// TODO subscribe to the MQTT broker to get the message published by the pi

 ## Step 4: Display your data

-// TODO build your dashboard
+// TODO push data to dashboard